Skip to main content

 Segments

 Segments are subsets of leads in a list, defined by adding conditions for what criteria a lead must fulfil in order to be part of the segment.
-For example that it must have a specific time zone or its zipcode must be within a certain range.
+For example, it must have a specific time zone, or its zipcode must be within a certain range.

-You can use Dispositions, action buttons and fields to create segments, for detailed information go here.
+You can use Dispositions and fields to create segments.
+For detailed information, go here.

 Email Templates